 - USC Schwarzenegger Institute Award: The USC Schwarzenegger Institute will also award prizes to students whose work proposes real world solutions to serious policy challenges and improves the lives of people and communities with regard to issues in environment and energy or political reform and voter access.
 In light of recent events, priority will be given to entries that address current events and provide solutions that address the new challenges presented by these current events.

-**Writers’ Conference Prizes are disbursed as a stipend in the spring in the form of a check issued to the student.
+**Writers’ Conference Prizes are disbursed as a stipend in the spring in the form of a check issued or direct deposit to the student.
 This may affect student financial aid packages.
 Students are encouraged to email the Financial Aid Office through the askUSC portal with questions.
 The award could adversely affect students with Pell grants and/or loans.